 Recommendation Progress as at April 2024 1 Ensure all Individual Care Plans are maintained to a consistent standard and with mokopuna and whānau involvement.
 Good progress.
-There was limited progress noted at the 2023 follow up visit, however, were thorough and detailed.
-There is still limited evidence of whānau in kaimahi receive specialist training in order to be able to carry out action effectively.
+There was limited progress noted at the 2023 follow up visit, however, the care plans reviewed on this 2024 visit were thorough and detailed.
+There is still limited evidence of whānau input or involvement and it is critical that kaimahi receive specialist training in order to be able to carry out actions in care plans consistently and effectively.
 2 Fix the technical phone issues and allocate a private room for mokopuna to use for making and receiving calls.
 Good progress.
-Mokopuna and whānau reported good contact with each other and mo with privacy for their phone calls.
+Mokopuna and whānau reported good contact with each other and mokopuna did not raise they had issues with privacy for their phone calls.
 3 Provide regular supervision for all staff, including cultural supervision.
 No progress.
-Despite good progress being noted during the 2023 follow up visit, kai have access to supervision, there was no time for them to engage with working long hours and multiple double shifts.
+Despite good progress being noted during the 2023 follow up visit, kaimahi on this 2024 visit said they did not have access to supervision, there was no time for them to engage with EAP services, and that they felt burnt out working long hours and multiple double shifts.
 4 Refurbish the sensory room.
 Limited progress.
-The sensory room had been refurbished, however still lacked therapeut how to use the room.
-The area is accessed via the entrance to Secure C mokopuna.
-Mokopuna said they prefer to utilise outside spaces and th 5 Take appropriate action to address staff behaviour that is inappropriate and does not adhere to the Code of Conduct of the residence.
+The sensory room had been refurbished, however still lacked therapeutic resource and kaimahi knowledge of how to use the room.
+The area is accessed via the entrance to Secure Care which is not de-escalating for mokopuna.
+Mokopuna said they prefer to utilise outside spaces and the gym.
+5 Take appropriate action to address staff behaviour that is inappropriate and does not adhere to the Code of Conduct of the residence.
 Some progress.
-After the 2022 visit, work around the Code of Conduct was completed. visit and this 2024 visit, allegations regarding kaimahi inappropriate co Residences and remand homes (The Oranga Tamariki Rapid Review).
-Work needs to continue to ensure kaimahi are aware of their obligation for mokopuna in Epuni.
-Mana Mokopuna did not observe harmful kaim treatment, however some concerning practice was noted and manager fundamentals.
+After the 2022 visit, work around the Code of Conduct was completed.
+However, in between the 2023 follow up visit and this 2024 visit, allegations regarding kaimahi inappropriate conduct resurfaced and led to a Review of Residences and remand homes (The Oranga Tamariki Rapid Review).
+Work needs to continue to ensure kaimahi are aware of their obligations and can provide a high quality of care for mokopuna in Epuni.
+Mana Mokopuna did not observe harmful kaimahi practice that would constitute ill-treatment, however some concerning practice was noted and management noted the need to re-set practice fundamentals.